During 2019 The Listening Project runs through the EUYO's programme as a major theme.

 The Listening Project will explore such experiences and much more, with contributions from world renowned artists, and explorations of a variety of techniques to help players and audiences listen.
 In the Spring residency in Ferrara we begin by looking at how orchestras listen, and in the summer we move on to audiences, with a European Music Campus musiclab at Grafenegg devoted to a comparison of listening and watching.
 In the process we hope to help hone the listening skills of Europe’s young musicians, whilst also shedding light on how in a challenging moment for Europe we can all improve by developing and expanding our listening.
 Welcome to The Listening Project.

-the Listening Project launches during our spring residency at our home in Ferrara.
+The Listening Project was launched during our spring residency at our home in Ferrara.
 As the year progresses we will be populating a Listening Project archive with contributions from major artists, teachers and players.
 Many of them will be responding to the following questions:

 “How would you advise young talented orchestral musicians to go about developing their listening abilities in an orchestral context?
 And what have you learnt about listening in your years working with some of the world’s finest orchestras?”